Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

 Here without loss in generality we can assume that $v$ is supported at frequency $\lambda$, as away from this frequency the evolution is governed by the flat Schr\"odinger flow.
 We can also freely assume that $s=0$ in order to simplify the notations.

 For this, we will use the wave packet parametrix of \cite{MMT-param}, which implies the decay bound \eqref{decay} by decomposing the initial data into coherent states, whose evolution is localized as a wave packet moving along the associated Hamilton flow.
+This decomposition depends on the timescale $T = t-s$.
+For simplicity we set $s=0$ and then $T \lesssim \epsilon^{-4}$.
+Since we only consider waves at frequency $\lambda$, the bound \eqref{decay} is trivial, by Bernstein's inequality and $L^2$ conservation, provided that $T \lesssim \lambda^{-2}$.
+So in what follows we assume that

-The first step is to understand what is the correct scale for the coherent states.
+The first step is to understand what is the correct scale for the wave packets which remain coherent up to time $T$.
 Since our operator is quite similar to the flat Schr\"odinger operator, it is natural to use the same scales.
 Precisely, given a time $T$, the scale which yields coherent packets up to time $T$ is

 To use the wave packet parametrix of \cite{MMT-param} relative to these scales, we need to show that our symbol\footnote{Here we simply take the principal symbol, as the lower order terms are perturbative.}